Vengeance Hath No Fury

 Auzara laughed.

-Loretta’s temper rose to boiling point at Auzara’s mockery as she launched another attack on her.
+Loretta’s temper rose to boiling point at Auzara’s mockery, and she launched another attack on her.

 Grabbing both of Loretta’s wrists as she tried to claw at her face, Auzara warned, “Lady, you need to calm down!
 I have no intention of fighting with you.”